-The approach taken by Logic-LM [62] integrates LLMs as a natural language interface with symbolic solvers to improve logical problem-solving.
-The logical problem can e.g. be stated as logical programming, first-order logic or a constraint satisfaction problem.
-This paper is depicted in Figure 14: the system utilises LLMs that are trained on the specific logic language (3c) to translate a problem stated in natural language into a symbolic formulation (3c, 1d).
-In the next step, a symbolic reasoner module performs logical inference on the formulated problem an transforms the symbolic results into data (2b, 1d).
-Finally, an LLM receives the results as an input prompt and outputs a solution in natural language (3c).
-The LLM thus functions as a fluent language interface (both on input and output) to a symbolic reasoner component.
+LLMs that are trained in the specific logic language (pattern 3c) to translate a problem stated in natural language into a symbolic formulation (patterns 3c and 1d).
+In the next step, a symbolic reasoner module performs logical inference on the formulated problem and transforms the symbolic results into data (patterns 2b and 1d), using a semantic model and a transformation of logical symbols to a prompt.
+Finally, an LLM receives the results as an input prompt and outputs a solution in natural language (pattern 3c).
+The LLM thus functions as a fluent language interface to and from a symbolic reasoner component.
+The main reasoning is performed by a logic engine (symbolic reasoner), in order to guarantee correct and verifiable results.

-This representation is an combination of the patterns presented in LLM-augmented KGs in application, subsubsection 4.2.2, and KG-enhanced LLMs in application, subsubsection 4.2.1.
+This representation is a combination of the patterns presented in LLM-augmented KGs during inference, subsubsection 4.2.2, and KG-enhanced LLMs during inference, subsubsection 4.2.1.